All Products

 postgresql

-• If you use a JDBC driver that is not included in the table, you must test the validity and availability of the JDBC driver.
+If you use a JDBC driver that is not listed in the table, you must test its validity and availability before use.

-• When the JDBC connector writes data to a MySQL result table, the JDBC connector concatenates each received data record into an SQL statement and executes the SQL statement.
-In a MySQL result table that contains a primary key, the INSERT INTO table_name (column1, column2, ...)
+• When the JDBC connector writes data to a MySQL sink table, it concatenates each received record into an SQL statement and executes it.
+For a MySQL sink table that contains a primary key, the following statement is executed: INSERT INTO table_name (column1, column2, ...)
 VALUES (value1, value2, ...)
-ON DUPLICATE KEY UPDATE column1 = VALUES(column1), column2 = VALUES(column2), ...; statement is concatenated and executed.
-If a physical table contains a unique index constraint besides a primary key constraint and two records with different primary keys but the same unique index are inserted into the physical table, downstream data is overwritten due to a conflict between the unique indexes.
-This causes data loss.
+ON DUPLICATE KEY UPDATE column1 = VALUES(column1), column2 = VALUES(column2), ...;.

 Syntax